tw3/multi-get/README.md

 * The chunks are retrieved starting from the front of the file
 * The output filename is configurable

+## Pre-requisites

+You must have:
+* A bash shell installed localled
+* [Node.js](https://nodejs.org/) installed locally and in your shell's PATH
+* A file hosted on a server that supports the [HTTP Range header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests)

 ## Installing

 Install ts-node and typescript: